flyingduck0/ML_Seminar_Project/README.md

 ### `index.html`
 * **Function:** The User Interface.
-* **Description:** A static frontend dashboard built with HTML, CSS, and Vanilla JavaScript.
-Instead of relying on a Python web framework, it uses `PapaParse` to read the output CSVs directly from the repository.
-It dynamically generates the interface, including live signal trackers, interactive feature-importance bars, and event-study heatmaps.
+* **Description:** Description: A static frontend dashboard built with HTML, CSS, and Vanilla JavaScript.
+Instead of relying on a Python web framework, it uses PapaParse to read the output CSVs directly from the repository.
+It dynamically generates the interface, including live signal trackers, a transmission lag heatmap, interactive feature-importance bars, and event-study activity ratios, among other things.

 ### `results/` (Directory)
 * **Function:** The Database.